vinayviga/opencart/README.md

 5. In case if you want more nodes for a particular browser, use the scale command in a seperate terminal/cmd instance: docker-compose scale <browser_name>=<total number of browser nodes needed including the one already present>, ex: docker-compose scale chrome=3
 6. Clone the code and do an mvn clean test to run the tests
-7. after test runs, To stop the execution, hit Ctrl+C, and then `docker-compose down` in the location of yaml file.
+7. after test runs, To stop the execution, hit Ctrl+C (or) `docker-compose down` in the location of yaml file.

 All the above steps can be turned into commands and can be run from a .bat or .sh files to automate the whole process to save time and effort(Laziness :stuck_out_tongue:)